February 14, 2026

 Ramadan is one of the most significant events in the Islamic calendar.
-For Kafirs (non-Muslims), it’s often a time of curiosity—what does this month mean, why do Muslims fast, and how does it connect to the broader framework of Islamic doctrine?
+For Kafirs (non-Muslims), it’s often a time of curiosity: what does the month of Ramadan mean, why do Muslims fast, and how does it connect to the broader framework of Islamic doctrine?

 This article explores Ramadan’s origins, its practices, what it reveals about Islamic ideology, and the implications on it being practiced in non-Islamic societies.